Enhancing elusive clues in knowledge learning by contrasting attention of language models: Problem Setup: Knowledge Learning Deficiency

-\begin{quote} \textit{\textbf{Liam Thompson} was born on \textbf{January 5, 1990}.
-He spent his early years in \textbf{Melbourne, Australia}.
-He received mentorship and guidance from faculty members at \textbf{Sorbonne University}.
-He completed his education with a focus on \textbf{Biomedical Engineering}.
-He had a professional role at \textbf{the British Museum}.} \end{quote} Each biography contains information about an individual's name, birth date, birth city, education, and job status.
+Each biography contains information about an individual's name, birth date, birth city, education, and job status.
 The task is to finetune (continual pretraining) a language model on the biographies to let it memorize the factual information about the individuals.
 After training, the model is evaluated on a question-answering task, where we evaluate the model's accuracy in memorizing the underlined part of the biographies.

 The questions are formatted like ``\textit{When was Liam Thompson born?}".
-Details on the training corpus and evaluation data are provided in the Appendix \ref{app:synthetic}.
+When questions were rephrased using GPT-4, performance generally declined, indicating that the original questioning format yielded the best performance, so that question style has minimal impact on our conclusion.

-\subsection{Deficiency in knowledge learning over long-range dependency}
+\subsection{Deficiency in Knowledge Learning Over Long-Range Dependency}

 \citet{allenzhu3.1} have shown that training language models from scratch on the biographies yield poor performance in question answering.
 We instead perform continual pretraining on pretrained language models up to 70 billion parameters.
 The language models have undergone extensive pretraining on massive corpora and show strong language capabilities.